-- 2 (Fire Number Required) - 3 Includes all costs associated with the suppression of wildland fire.
-The BLM assigns a unique - 4 project code or fire code for each wildland fire incident funded through the Suppression - 5 Operations program.
-Every office, when assigned to a single fire, utilizes the same fire code - 6 within the WBS cost structure.
+- 2 (Fire Number Required) - For FY2023, subactivity LF200- Suppression is not a valid 23X1125AF subactivity and has been - 4 replaced by subactivity LF250 Suppression Disaster Relief Suppression Regular and LF253 - 5 Suppression Disaster Relief-Supplemental.
+Subactivity LF200 has been replaced by new - subactivities LF250 and LF253, see further directions on the use of these subactivities in the - The LF250 and LF253 descriptions.
+For 2023 the fund is 23X1125DR with the LF250 functional area - 8 and NOT 23X1125AF. - 9 Includes all costs associated with the suppression of wildland fire.
+The BLM assigns a unique - project code or fire code for each wildland fire incident funded through the Suppression - Operations program.
+Every office, when assigned to a single fire, utilizes the same fire code - within the WBS cost structure.
 The fire code/WBS is used in the account coding for all charges - against a specific incident, which may include the following examples: employee salary, - supplies, equipment, travel, and contract costs.
-The majority of the costs for an incident are - 9 charged against a specific fire code/WBS.
+The majority of the costs for an incident are - charged against a specific fire code/WBS.
 There will likely be support costs which are not - included.
-For example, the costs of overtime for national overhead operations, such as: Dispatch - 11 Centers, leadership and administrative support in general would not always be charged against - each fire code/WBS.
+For example, the costs of overtime for national overhead operations, such as: Dispatch - 17 Centers, leadership and administrative support in general would not always be charged against - each fire code/WBS.
 These costs are generally charged to a fire code/WBS that is more generic - and covers multiple incidents.